mslonina/Mechanic/examples/UserGuide.md

       .dims[1] = 4,
     }

-By default, 24 attributes are available for each storage bank (both for tasks and pools).
-You can change it through the `Init()` hook:
+You can adjust the number of available attributes through the `Init()` hook:

     i->attr_per_dataset = 32;